History of Ohio University: Growth and female education

-During her thirty-six years of influence on the campus, Dean Voight helped pioneer activities for women with her involvement in the university branch of the YWCA, the Women's Recreation Association, Student Council, and the Panhellenic Council and as the first president of the Athens branch of the American Association of University Women (AAUW).
-In 1920, when the nineteenth amendment gave women the right to vote, Voight, a suffragist, arranged political forums for women, believing that some men were "sitting back and waiting for us to make a mess out of our enfranchisement."
-Voight liberalized women's rules, refereed women's basketball games, and took hiking trips with "her girls."
+Voigt served as Dean for Women for 36 years, during which time she helped pioneer activities for women with her involvement in the university branch of the YWCA, the Women's Recreation Association, Student Council, and the Panhellenic Council and as the first president of the Athens branch of the American Association of University Women.
+In 1920, when the Nineteenth Amendment gave women the right to vote, Voigt, a suffragist, arranged political forums for women, believing that some men were "sitting back and waiting for us to make a mess out of our enfranchisement."
+Voigt liberalized women's rules, refereed women's basketball games, and took hiking trips with "her girls".